valentjn/vscode-ltex/pages/docs/settings.md

 Object with the following properties:

 - `"ar"`: List of additional `ar` (Arabic) words that should not be counted as spelling errors.

   Array where each entry has the following type:

-  - Scalar of type `string`
-- `"ar-DZ"`: List of additional `ar-DZ` (Arabic (Algeria)) words that should not be counted as spelling errors.

-  Array where each entry has the following type: